 3) Understand the various approaches and methods of sex education

 Some curriculums advocate the essential for extensive sexual health education, which encompasses a lot of topics to be taught extensively.
-Issues that need to be discussed include gender and sexuality, contraception, abstinence, STDs, abortion, and more.
+Issues that need to be discussed include gender and sexuality, contraception, abstinence, STDs (having the correct information about ordering an at home STD test online and what it entails or how to go about getting tested at a clinic), abortion, and more.
 One approach to promoting safe sex is comprehensive sexual health education.

 Moreover, other approaches include: